 MGH has an active clinical and research program in Uganda, and BWH is intimately linked with Partners in Health, an NGO that works in Haiti, Rwanda, Malawi, Peru, and Mexico.
 Residents have additionally participated in mentored research projects and clinical second opinions through supra-national non-governmental organizations, United Nations agencies, and NIH-funded research studies.

-Our residents have been very successful obtaining global health travel scholarships available to residents through the Partners Centers of Expertise in Global Health and Humanitarian Medicine, the Massachusetts Medical Society, the Massachusetts General Hospital Center for Global Health, and other sources.
+Our residents have been very successful obtaining global health travel scholarships available to residents through the MGB Centers of Expertise in Global Health and Humanitarian Medicine, the Massachusetts Medical Society, the Massachusetts General Hospital Center for Global Health, and other sources.
 The residency also provides additional travel awards each year to residents involved in focused global neurology work in resource-limited settings and supports career-based trajectories through the Global Health Certificate Program.

 Examples of Published Projects with Harvard Neurology Residents as First Author: